cakephp/docs/en/orm/query-builder.rst

 ``select($fields)``, you can pass the table instance to ``select()`` for this purpose::

-    // Only select id and title from the articles table
+    // Only all fields from the articles table including
+    // a calculated slug field.
     $query = $articlesTable->find();
     $query
         ->select(['slug' => $query->func()->concat(['title', '-', 'id'])])
         ->select($articlesTable); // Select all fields from articles

+.. versionadded:: 3.1
+    Passing a table object to select() was added in 3.1.

 Using SQL Functions
 -------------------